aduh95/Apache-Virtual-Hosts-Creator/README.md

 > If you prefere a manual install, just put the setup file on your server (using *git*, *scp*, *wget* or just *copy/paste it on a text editor*), modify the lines you don't like, and then run `chmod +x setup.sh && ./setup.sh`.

-To be sure it is correctly installed, you can type the following commands :
+To be sure it has been correctly installed, you can use the following commands :

 ```shell
 source ~/.bashrc